Evidence Level

 Bone mineralization and remodeling

 About 99% of body calcium is stored as hydroxyapatite in bone matrix.
 Bone is metabolically active — continuously remodeled by osteoclasts (resorption) and osteoblasts (formation).
 Adequate calcium supports the formation phase; vitamin D enables intestinal absorption.
-Without adequate calcium and D, parathyroid hormone mobilizes calcium FROM bone to maintain serum levels.
+Without adequate calcium and D, parathyroid hormone mobilizes calcium from bone to maintain serum levels.

 2